wp-plugins/indextank/readme.txt

-=== IndexTank ===
+=== IndexTank Search ===
 Contributors: dbuthay, flaptor
-Tags: search, realtime, relevance, better search, autocomplete, ajax, cloud, hosted, instantsearch Requires at least: 2.8
+Tags: search, better search, search replacement, autocomplete, ajax, cloud, instantsearch, suggestions, autocorrect Requires at least: 2.8
 Tested up to: 3.2.1
-Stable tag: 1.1.3
+Stable tag: 1.1.4

 IndexTank hosted, realtime search (FTW!)

 == Description ==

-IndexTank brings nice, instant search to your blog.
+IndexTank brings nice, instant search to your blog, with automatic suggestions of query terms, and super-fast ajax-style search.

 = Features =

-* No need to write PHP code
+* InstantSearch: See results as you type!
+* AutoComplete.
 * Works with *ALL* WordPress templates
-* InstantSearch
-* AutoComplete
 * Pagination
+* No need to write PHP code

 == Installation ==